 A sphere is a perfectly round, three-dimensional object.
 Have fun outside with a beach ball, blowing bubbles, playing kickball, or playing with marbles.
 Ask your student to name examples of spheres in the natural world around him.
 His list may include a water drop, orange, or a sea urchin.
 Extend your student’s thinking by asking him to compare spheres that occur naturally and those that are manmade: what is different about them?
 For older and more mathematically mature students, you may choose to introduce the term spheroid as a figure that is approximately spherical in shape.
 If your student wishes, he can research the mathematical definition and its relation to 3D geometry and applications in calculus.

 4) Geometry around Town

-The architecture of buildings and other manmade objects provide a wonderful setting for your student to look for shapes and geometric properties.
+The architecture of buildings and other manmade objects provides a wonderful setting for your student to look for shapes and geometric properties.
 Point out architectural features, such as windows, in the shapes of squares, rectangles, or parallelograms.
 Your student can probably find roofs made up of triangles, rectangles, and trapezoids, but can she find a roof that is shaped like a cone?
 Patios and walls often display a variety of brick and stone patterns that may tessellate (completely fill the plane with no spaces in between).
 Stop to admire the fountain in the center of town and notice that arching water may form the shape of a parabola.
 Encourage your student to look all around.
 Where does she see triangles, pentagons, hexagons, octagons, and other polygons?
 Can she identify three-dimensional solids such as triangular prisms, rectangular prisms, and cylinders?
 Challenge her to discover that different shapes put together can form a new object.
 For example, what different shapes make up a bridge, water tower, or lamp post?
-By looking around from different angles and perspectives (standing, sitting, or lying on the ground) you will be amazed what she can discover!
+By looking around from different angles and perspectives (standing, sitting, or lying on the ground) you will be amazed at what she can discover!